 If you scroll down from there, you can change the sport type as well.
 This is new on the inReach 3, and allows you to categorize things a bit easier later on:

-Here’s the sport types it has, though again, don’t overthink this.
+Here are the sport types it has, though, again, don’t overthink this.
 It doesn’t have any meaningful extra features for different sport types like a watch might.
-Likewise, you can’t pair up any fitness sensors like ANT+/Bluetooth chest straps or power meters or things like that.
+Likewise, you can’t pair up any fitness sensors like ANT+/Bluetooth chest straps, power meters, or things like that.

 In addition, there’s the option to turn on ‘High Detail’ for Activity Recording.
 This is specifically going to increase the recording rate from ‘every once in a while’ to ‘every second’.
 This does *NOT* change how often it transmits your track via satellite.
 Nor does it even change what it transmits via satellite to be higher resolution.
 It is simply changing the track detail on the recorded file for later reference.